-Compensation for Nomura Group employees aims to realize Nomura Group corporate philosophy which underpins its Mission of Contributing to Society and its Vision of being a Trusted Partner, being based on the Values of Entrepreneurial Leadership, Teamwork and Integrity, to promote healthy, diverse corporate culture and the right behaviour in line with Nomura Group "Code of Conduct" and to facilitate a greater alignment with the environmental, social and governance ("ESG") considerations.
-Based on the pay-for-performance principle, compensation supports Nomura Group business strategy, objectives and the aim of sustainable growth and increasing enterprise value over the medium and long-term, while at the same time it ensures the maintenance of sound and market-competitive remuneration practices.
+The compensation policies for our employees aims to realize the Nomura Group corporate philosophy which underpins its "Mission of Contributing to Society" and its "Vision of being a Trusted Partner", being based on the "Values of Entrepreneurial Leadership, Teamwork and Integrity", to promote a healthy, diverse corporate culture and the right behavior in line with our "Code of Conduct" and to facilitate a greater alignment with ESG considerations.

+Based on a pay-for-performance principle, our compensation programs are designed to be competitive in the market and aligned to our strategic objectives and the goal of sustainable growth and increasing corporate value over the medium and long-term.